findcongwang/stockdata_capstone/README.md

 Stockdata is a custom Udacity Data Engineering Nanodegree capstone project.
 As such, it has corresponding requirements:

 ### Project Scope
 * Ticker data is fetched via AlphaVantage, whereas fundamentals data is fetched from SimFin.
-Minutely data is fetched for minimally 2 years from an universe of stock symbols and equates to ~ 2 million records per stock ticker.
+Minutely data is fetched for minimally 2 years from an universe of stock symbols and roughly equates to about 2 million records per stock ticker.
 * The end use cases for the organized data is for quantamental (quantitive + fundamental) analysis.
 This project builds the source of truth tables for the core data, as well as extended dimensions tables for technical indicators.
 * On top of data querys for reseach and analysis, the data is normalized to enable the building of a minutely backtester with corresponding fundamental events (i.e. company earnings report).